top of page

 TSA (1).png

-TSA agents are there to keep everyone safe, and body scanners may detect your pouch.
+TSA agents are there to help keep everyone safe, and body scanners may detect your ostomy pouch.
+If you're comfortable doing so, you can discreetly let the agent know that you have an ostomy before entering the scanner.

-Most of the time, nothing will be said.
-Occasionally, an agent may quietly ask about something under your clothing.
-You can discreetly let them know you have an ostomy.
+Most of the time, no additional questions are asked.
+Occasionally, an agent may notice something under your clothing and quietly ask about it.
+Simply letting them know you have an ostomy is usually sufficient.

 Thank you to our sponsors who help make this comprehensive resource possible.